SkynetLabs/siasky-tools/README.md

 <kbd>shift</kbd><kbd>V</kbd><kbd>L</kbd><kbd>A</kbd> Show Low Allowance <br/><br/>
 <kbd>shift</kbd><kbd>V</kbd><kbd>H</kbd><kbd>C</kbd> Show High Contract Data > 100TB <br/><br/>
 <kbd>shift</kbd><kbd>V</kbd><kbd>H</kbd><kbd>R</kbd> Show High Repair Data > 1TB <br/><br/>

+## Constants

+#### Column List (columnlist.js)

+Contains two constants: columnGroupList and columnList.
+- ColumnGroupList is an object of the column groups with array of children columns.
+- ColumnList is array of column objects, each containing header (display string), accessor and description keys.

+#### General Constants (consts.js)

+Contains five constants: thresholds, msAccessors, totalColumns, region and subregion.

+- Thresholds is an object with keys corresponding to column accessors.
+Each key-value is an array of objects with value, color and comparator keys.
+This object represents a condition for setting text to the specified color. 'gt' is greater than, 'lt' is less than, 'eq' is equals, and 'includes' is str.includes().
+- msAccessors is a set of column accessors that require the 'ms' unit to be appended to the column value.
+- totalColumns is a set of column accessors that are totaled in the table 'Totals' row.
+- region and subregion are objects that map the server names to Load Balancer Zones.

+#### Server Data (serverData.js)

+Contains initialServerData constant representing a serverData object with empty key-values.

+#### Server List (serverList.js)

+Contains the servers constant.
+Servers is an object where each key represents the server domain.
+These keys populate the tabs in the UI.
+Each key maps to an array of server objects, each containing at least name and displayName keys and may contain ip and last_announce keys.